 (Polycythemia Vera [PCV]; Polycythemia Rubra Vera [PRV]; Erythremia)

-Polycythemia is a condition that occurs when the bone marrow produces an abnormal and excessive amount of red blood cells and platelets in the blood.
-The abnormal increase of red blood cells in the blood can cause the blood to thicken and clot.
+Polycythemia is a condition of the bone marrow.
+It makes too many red blood cells and platelets.
+Sometimes, white blood cells are affected.
+The increase of blood cells can make the blood thicken and clot.

-Primary polycythemia is more common in men and people over the age of 40 years of age.
-It is also more common in people who are Caucasian or those of Ashkenazi Jewish descent.
+Polycythemia is more common in men and people aged 40 years or older.
+The risk is higher in people of Ashkenazi Jewish decent.

 American Society of Hematology